re-mote-sensing/re-mote/VictorVezina19/Saved_Data_Formats.md

 <br/>

 **Rationale:**
 As can be seen, saving space is much less important when dealing with the SD card on the gateway node.
 That is why I was able to take some liberties to make data reading, writing, and analizing easier.
 This includes using the .csv format, which can take extra overhead space with the commas, but allows for easy importing into excel, which could be very useful for daa analysis.
 It also allowed using strings for saving the data, making it much easier for humans to read it.
-It also allowed saving a bit of extra data in ToSend.csv (number of data points), which isn't strictly necessary, but allows the gateway Arduino to quickly get the size required for the data post to the server before constructing the post, which stops [heap fragmentation](https://cpp4arduino.com/2018/11/06/what-is-heap-fragmentation.html).
+It also allowed saving a bit of extra data in ToSend.csv (number of data points and number of locations), which aren't strictly necessary, but allows the gateway Arduino to quickly get the size required for the data post to the server before constructing the post, which stops [heap fragmentation](https://cpp4arduino.com/2018/11/06/what-is-heap-fragmentation.html).

 <br/>